 The Fund Actuary also undertakes a short review to ensure the financial position of the Fund remains on track between full valuations.

-As at 30 June 2012 the employers were contributing in line with the actuary's recommendations and the Plan was in a satisfactory financial position.
+As at 30 June 2013 the employer was contributing in line with the actuary's recommendations and the Plan was in a satisfactory financial position.